clekili/fluid-keys/README.md

 ## Architecture and Technologies

-Fluid Keys will utilize the following technologies:
+Fluid Sounds will utilize the following technologies:

   * Vanilla JavaScript and `jquery` for overall structure and key mapping
   * [howler.js][howler] for playing pre-recorded sounds